openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 Before starting your classification, you will need to create a response design with details about each of the land covers / land uses that you want to classify (Exercise 2.1); create mosaics for your area of interest (in `section 2.2`_ we will use a region of Brazil); and collect training data for the model (Exercise 2.3).
 Then, in Exercise 2.4 we will run the classification and examine our results.

 The workflow in this module has been adapted from exercises and material developed by Dr. Pontus Olofsson, Christopher E. Holden, and Eric L. Bullock at the Boston Education in Earth Observation Data Analysis in the Department of Earth & Environment, Boston University.
-To learn more about their materials and their work, visit their github site at https://github.com/beeoda.
+To learn more about their materials and their work, visit their GitHub site at https://github.com/beeoda.

 At the end of this module you will have a classified land use land cover map.